 - Now tap where you want to move the focus area (the square yellow outline).

 - Next to the focus area, drag the vertical sun icon up/down to adjust the exposure.

 To lock your manual focus and exposure settings for upcoming shots, tap and hold the focus area until you see “AE/AF Lock” (AE=Automatic Exposure; AF=Automatic Focus).
 Doing so prevents these values from changing automatically as you move your iPhone camera away.

-Locking focus and exposure is especially useful for taking a series of images of the same scene.
+Locking focus and exposure are especially useful for taking a series of images of the same scene.
 To unlock these values, simply tap the screen.

-iOS 14 lets you lock your manual exposure and focus settings separately.
+On iOS 14 and later, iPhone lets you lock your manual exposure and focus settings separately.
 This gives you better control and brings a dash of professionalism to the Camera app.
 The feature is provided as a new exposure compensation control (ECV).
-Changing this value affects all photos and videos taking during an entire Camera session, but you can also retain it between sessions if you like.
+Changing this value affects all photos and videos taken during an entire Camera session, but you can also retain it between sessions if you like.

-Thankfully, you still get the handy vertical sun slider for brightening or darkening an image quickly after AE/AF is locked.
-However, tapping somewhere else in the camera viewfinder no longer resets your manual exposure adjustment back to zero like in iOS 13 and earlier.
+Thankfully, you still get the handy vertical sun slider for quickly brightening or darkening an image after AE/AF is locked.
+However, tapping somewhere else in the camera viewfinder no longer resets your manual exposure adjustment back to zero like in earlier iOS versions.